INSURANCE - CAR INSURANCE

 Avoiding a lapse in coverage

-Maybe you’re going to go carless for a period of time, and you expect to purchase another vehicle eventually.
+Maybe you're going to go carless for a period of time, but you expect to purchase another vehicle eventually.
 If you expect to be without a car for a few weeks or months, you might still want to keep your coverage or buy a new policy.

 The reason for this is to avoid a lapse in coverage.
 Even if it's a planned one, it can look like a negative mark against you to insurers.
 They may see you as a higher-risk customer and therefore charge you more for any future insurance policy.